bestmods/bestmods/README.md

 <a href="https://bestmods.io/" target="_blank"><img src="https://github.com/bestmods/bestmods/blob/main/gitimages/preview01.png" data-canonical-src="https://github.com/BestMods/bestmods/blob/main/gitimages/preview01.png" /></a>

 ## About This Project
 An open source [website](https://bestmods.io) made by [Christian Deacon](https://github.com/gamemann) that helps users find their favorite mods all in one place!
 The website also includes Discord login authentication and the ability to upvote and downvote mods.
+Read more about us [here](https://bestmods.io/about)!

 ## Showcase
 ### Desktop